 “The condition of the subfloor is really an indication of what the hardwoods will be on top of that,” Jesse explains.
 “A lot of people don’t take the time to prep their subfloors in a way that’s going to be flat, level and sound and squeak free.
 Then they put hardwood on top of it and expect it to perform at a perfect ability.”

 Your subfloor can be anything that is firm, flat, and dry, and as Jesse says, prepped!
 “When I come into a job where there are issues, I ask about subfloor prep.
 Most of the time, it’s nothing but swept!”

 To ensure full warranty coverage, Stuga recommends using an underlayment.
 Not only does it protect your floors from any moisture from below, it can provide a great sound barrier.

 “Talk to anyone putting in a hardwood floor and [sound] has crossed their mind.” says Jesse.
 "Often, they’re coming from carpet which is soft and quiet and so I think an underlayment is a huge benefit.”

 Our Nature All-In-One underlayment has some of the highest acoustic ratings in the industry – that means serious soundproofing.

 Read the installation guides.

-Stuga’s cleverly designed floors can be floated, stapled, or glued.
+Most of Stuga’s cleverly designed floors can be floated, stapled, or glued (check the product page to find specifics for your floor).
 High-quality products are much easier to work with, which means they are incredibly DIY friendly.

 “Reading the installation guide is HUGE.
 People say ‘it’s just a hardwood, I can do it!’”